-In PU learning settings, a positive or unlabeled example can be represented as a triplet (x, y, s) where ``x'' is a vector of the attributes, ``y'' the actual class, and ``s'' a binary variable representing whether or not the example is labeled.
-If an example is labeled (s=1), it belongs to the positive class (y=1) i.e., $p(y=1|s=1)=1$.
-If an example is not labeled (s=0), it can belong to either class.
-Since only positive examples are labeled, $p(s=1|x, y=0)=0$ \cite{pulsnar_2}.
+In PU learning settings, a positive or unlabeled example can be represented as a triplet ($x, y, s$) where ``$x$'' is a vector of the attributes, ``$y$'' the actual class, and ``$s$'' a binary variable representing whether or not the example is labeled.
+If an example is labeled ($s=1$), it belongs to the positive class ($y=1$) i.e., $p(y=1|s=1)=1$.
+If an example is not labeled ($s=0$), it can belong to either class.
+Since only positive examples are labeled, $p(s=1|x, y=0)=0$ \citep{pulsnar_2}.
 Under the SCAR assumption, a labeled positive is an independent and identically distributed (i.i.d) example from the positive distribution, i.e., positives are selected independently of their attributes.
-Therefore, $p(s=1|x, y=1) = p(s=1|y=1)$ \cite{pulsnar_2}.
+Therefore, $p(s=1|x, y=1) = p(s=1|y=1)$ \citep{pulsnar_2}.

 For a given dataset, $p(s=1|y=1)$ is a constant and is the fraction of labeled positives.
 If $|P|$ is the number of labeled positives, $|U|$ is the number of unlabeled examples, and $\alpha$ is the unknown fraction of positives in the unlabeled set, then